wol-soft/php-json-schema-model-generator/README.md

 During the execution the tests will create a directory PHPModelGeneratorTest in tmp where JSON-Schema files and PHP classes will be written to.

 If a test which creates a PHP class from a JSON-Schema fails the JSON-Schema and the generated class(es) will be dumped to the directory `./failed-classes`

+## Docs ##

+The [docs](https://php-json-schema-model-generator.readthedocs.io/en/latest/) for the library is generated with [Sphinx](https://www.sphinx-doc.org/en/master/).

+To generate the documentation install Sphinx, enter the docs directory and execute `make html` (Linux) or `make.bat html` (Windows).
+The generated documentation will be available in the directory `./docs/build`.

+The documentation hosted at [Read the Docs](https://readthedocs.org/) is updated on each push.